Badgerati/PsRedis/README.md

 Import-Module .\PsRedis.psm1
 ```

-> Each of the functions have a `-Close` switch, when supplied PsRedis will close the connection after running the function, else it will leave it open
+> Each of the functions have a `-Connection` and `-Close` parameter, `-Connection` is the connection string and if not supplied will attempt to use an existing connection.
+When supplied `-Close` will close the connection after running the function, else it will leave it open

 ### Return INFO about an Instance